-From January 6 through January 30, 2016, the University of Notre Dame will host an exhibition of William Shakespeare’s First Folio.
+From January 6 through January 30, 2016, the University of Notre Dame hosted an exhibition of William Shakespeare’s First Folio.

-The exhibition, announced by the Folger Shakespeare Library on Thursday (April 23), Shakespeare’s 451st birthday, is one of numerous events planned worldwide for 2016, the 400th anniversary of Shakespeare’s death.
+The exhibition, announced by the Folger Shakespeare Library on Thursday (April 23), Shakespeare’s 451st birthday, was one of numerous events planned worldwide for 2016, the 400th anniversary of Shakespeare’s death.

 When it was published in 1623, the First Folio could be purchased for 20 shillings, roughly $200 today.
 Since then it has become one of the most valuable printed books in the world; a First Folio sold for $6.2 million in 2001 at Christie’s and another one for $5.2 million in 2006 in London.